barbarabrooks/NCAS-GENERAL-v1.1.0/README.md

 NCAS-AMOF-1.1 or NCAS-GENERAL-1.1 are accepted when refrencing in file global attributes

-For data products associated with
+For data products associated with:
   1. sondes
   2. non-profiling instruments
   3. profiling instruments where the altitude of the rage gate is constant over the duration of the file use NCAS-General- v2.0: